 SAFE & SOUND PROTOCOL (SSP)

-This protocol was developed by Dr. Stephen Porges, based on his Polyvagal Theory, SSP is a 5 hour sound-based (auditory) intervention calming the physiological and emotional states.
+This protocol was developed by Dr. Stephen Porges, based on his Polyvagal Theory, SSP was originally a 5 hour sound-based (auditory) intervention calming the physiological and emotional states.
 This is derived from 4 decades of research on the relationship between the autonomic nervous system and socio-emotional processes.
 SSP was designed to reduce stress and auditory sensitivity, enhancing social engagement and resilience.
 This intervention can boost or accelerate other therapies such as counseling, occupational therapy, speech therapy.

 Studies suggest that attention, state regulation, and the ability to engage socially are improved.
 Following the SSP Protocol, ideally, children will be better able to focus in school, therapy, and daily life as they experience a calmed emotional and physiological state.
 The research of various clinical trials shows that many neurodevelopmental and mental health conditions share common behavioral features such as compromised social engagement system, over-aroused autonomic nervous system, and auditory hypersensitivity or difficulty filtering out background sounds or noises in order to tune into the human voice.

 The state of calmness or self-regulation allows clients to have a better ability to listen, stay focused, and engage with others socially.
 These clients are able to take in and process what is needed to keep up with social situations.
 The polyvagal theory shares its the perception of difficulties that our children have with social interactions and processing speech.
 It states that when the child’s emotional state is stressed, the nervous system is working overtime to regulate or settle down.
 This then affects the client’s ability to notice or learn details that accompany social interactions such as reading emotions or processing language.